 This visa for freelancers and digital nomads entitles you to a year in Portugal which and then be extended for five years with the option to apply for permanent residency after that.

-The new Portugal digital nomad visa, shortly being launched, will allow digital nomads to stay in Portugal for five months and should hopefully take away the confusion of whether a salaried income is acceptable.
+The new Portugal digital nomad visa, which is shortly being launched, will allow digital nomads to stay in Portugal for five months and should hopefully remove the confusion about whether a salaried income is acceptable.

 How to apply for a Portugal Independent Visa: